Table of Contents

 How do you get a PIN for your credit card?

 Card issuers will often send you a PIN when you apply for a new credit card.
-However, if you lost your PIN or don’t recall receiving one, you can try requesting one from your bank.
+However, if you lost your PIN or don’t recall receiving one, you can try requesting one from your card issuer.
 You may be able to request a PIN via online banking; if that isn’t possible, other options include asking for one on the phone or visiting a bank branch.

 Can you use a credit card without a PIN?